Denied Boarding Without a Return Ticket: 2026 Rules

 Why airlines track your every move at check-in

 The thing is, airlines aren't doing this to annoy you.
 If they let you board without an onward ticket and the immigration authorities in your destination country turn you away, the airline pays the fine.
-We’re talking about fines that can reach 5,000 EUR per passenger, plus mandatory repatriation costs.
+We’re talking about fines that can reach $5,000 per passenger, plus mandatory repatriation costs.
 You can quickly see why the gate agent checks your file with a magnifying glass — their job is on the line.

 To know exactly what they must require, agents use the IATA Timatic database.
 It’s an ultra-powerful software that lists every entry requirement for every country in the world in real-time.
 If the screen shows that proof of exit is mandatory and you don't have it, the system physically blocks the printing of your boarding pass.
 It’s binary; there is no negotiating with the check-in computer.